robmathers/PressSecBotPlus/README.md

 ## Installation
 1. Install the requirements:
-    - Download [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html), or install from your package manager
+    - [Download wkhtmltopdf][], or install from your package manager
     - `pip install python-twitter Jinja2 Pillow` (`easy_install` also works)
-2. [Download the source](https://github.com/robmathers/PressSecBotPlus/archive/master.zip) and unzip it (or clone the repository locally)
+2. [Download the source][source] and unzip it (or clone the repository locally)
 3. Set up a Twitter app
+    - Follow the [Python-twitter instructions][app-keys] to create an app and get your API keys and access tokens
+    - If you want to register your app with a different account than the one your bot will tweet from, use the [`get_access_token.py`][token] script to get the access tokens for the bot's account
 4. Copy `press_sec_bot_plus.conf.sample` to `press_sec_bot_plus.conf` and configure per the [Configuration section](#configuration)
 5. *(Optional)* Install a user provided font; [instructions below](#fonts)
 6. *(Optional)* If you wish to back-fill from existing tweets, add a section to the end of the config file, with a tweet ID as shown: